Hacked Peer Review Process: A Reiteration of the Elsevier Hack

 No one likes to receive a bad review on a submitted paper, since this may prevent publication.
 However, there are times when a good review can be even worse, ultimately causing a paper’s retraction.
 How?
-This can occur when the review is bogus, submitted by someone who has hacked into the publisher’s system and submitted a fraudulent review in the name of an actual professor who knows nothing of the case.
+This can occur when the peer review process is bogus.
+In such cases, someone hacked into the publisher’s system and submitted a fraudulent review in the name of an actual professor who knows nothing of the case.
 Bizarre as it sounds, this process happened recently at Elsevier.

 Several hackers may have been involved since the quality of the bogus reviews varied.
 Some were badly written, displaying no chemical insight and scant attention to Elsevier guidelines.
 But some reviews were quite well written.
 However knowledgeable these hackers were, their true genius lay in writing positive reviews.
 Who is going to challenge a positive review?
 Not the authors.
 The editor might, but unless the fake review is markedly different from other legitimate reviews, it will likely pass across the editor’s desk without comment.